alexwlchan/alexwlchan.net/src/_drafts/fix-dark-mode.md

 ---
 layout: post
-title: Fixing the background of my site in dark mode
+title: A flash of light in the darkness
-summary: If you're using an image as your background, remember to set a fallback colour as well.
+summary: If you're using an image as your background, remember to set a fallback colour as well, especially if you're in dark mode.
 tags:
   - css
   - blogging about blogging
 ---
-I support dark mode on this site, even though I don't use it myself.
+I support dark mode on this site, and as part of the dark theme, I have a colour-inverted copy of the default background texture.
+I like giving my website a subtle bit of texture, which I think makes it stand out from a web which is mostly solid-colour backgrounds.
-As part of my dark theme, I have a colour-inverted copy of the background texture I use on the light mode of the site, which is the ["White Waves" pattern][white_waves] made by Stas Pimenov.
+Both my textures are based on the ["White Waves" pattern][white_waves] made by Stas Pimenov.

 <style type="text/css">
   #comparison {